 Just outside of Fairmont, you can visit the town of Mannington.
 Visit the Vietnam War Memorial, then stop into the West Augusta Historical Society Wilson School Museum, where you can find artifacts from the "Father of West Virginia."
 Mannington is also known for its patriotic celebrations, including Veterans Day ceremonies and the old-fashioned 4th of July fair.

-REST in Fairmont for the evening.
+REST in Marion County for the evening.
 Try a pepperoni roll, West Virginia’s state food, while you’re in the town that originated this treat!

 For more information about what to see & do in Fairmont, check the Marion County CVB.